-Upstate New York has so much to offer that the average vacationer might not realize–like numerous museums and Hall of Fames to many any sports lover feel like they’ve just found a little piece of heaven.
+Upstate New York has so much to offer that the average vacationer might not realize–like numerous museums and Hall of Fames to make any sports lover feel like they’ve just found a little piece of heaven.

 7. Baseball Hall of Fame and Museum, Cooperstown

 Tucked into the idyllic Cooperstown resides the Baseball Hall of Fame and Museum, which is visited by over 300,000 baseball fans each year to relive the best of America’s National Pastime.

 With 40,000 preserved artifacts and over 3 million items in the library, you’ll barely scratch the surface with your visit – but you can always come back for more.

 Any baseball fan would appreciate a guided tour to make sure they get the most out of the museum, and for the die-hard fan, you can get a personalized tour that spotlights their favorite team, including some behind-the-scenes moments that the general public won’t get to see.

 8. Lake Placid Olympic Museum, Lake Placid

 You don’t have to be a die-hard sports fan to love the Olympics, and the Lake Placid Olympic Museum is the perfect place to relive a little of that glory.

 Here you can explore the history of the two-time Winter Olympic host through artifacts, photographs, exhibits, and videos.

 Exhibits include Lake Placid Medals, Quest for Speed, History of Whiteface, Miracle on Ice, Sliding Sport, Olympic and Parade Uniforms, and more.